brantondemoss/brantondemoss.github.io/writing/kata.md

 1. Playout cap randomization:

    As noted in the KataGo paper, there is a "tension between policy and value training [...] the game outcome value target is highly data-limited, with only one noisy binary result per entire game", while the optimal policy training would use around 800 MCTS playouts per move.
-In other words, the value net would like more games to be played more quickly, but the policy net would like MCTS during self-play to go deeper to get better policy targets, so the there is tension between these two goals due to limited compute.
+In other words, the value net would like more games to be played more quickly, but the policy net would like MCTS during self-play to go deeper to get better policy targets, so there is tension between these two goals due to limited compute.
 To solve this issue, during self-play KataGo occasionally performs a "full search" of 600 playouts for move selection, but mostly only uses 100 playouts to finish games more quickly.
 Only the "full search" moves are used to train the policy network, but because there are more game results, the value net has more training samples.

 2. Forced playouts and policy target pruning: